instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 ## Nov 11

+### Advancing SerialPort Communication

+Next steps:
+- Decipher commands from the Arduino's side.
+I.e. differentiating between "go left" and "go right".
+That can be as easy as cathing the appropriate Serial Port command.
+I will have to figure that out.
+Is 9600 baud optimal for this?

 ### Moving to Linux and Raspberry Pi

 The main priority for today was moving wires and the codebase to Raspberry Pi.
 I was successfully able to wire up the microphone and the Arduino (image below), and will be exchanging the Raspberry Pi camera that I checked out from the IM Lab to a USB camera, so that the audio and video connections work better.